 The theory here is that a larger down payment leads to a lower interest rate as well as a smaller balance, both of which mean more manageable monthly payments.

 A no income verification home loan is a type of nonqualifying mortgage.
 Typically, these loans charge higher interest rates than qualifying loans, but can be easier to get approved if you’re self- or seasonally employed.
 Rocket Mortgage® does not offer this type of mortgage.

-Documentation You’ll Need To Apply For Mortgage Or Refinance
+Documentation You’ll Need To Apply For A Purchase Mortgage Or Refinance

-There’s a lot of documentation that’s required when you apply for a mortgage or refinance, and it’s a good idea to get this paperwork together early and look for additional information that could help you qualify for refinancing.
+There’s a lot of documentation that’s required when you apply for a mortgage or refinance, and it’s a good idea to get this paperwork together early and look for additional information that could help you qualify for a new purchase mortgage or a refinance.
 These documents include: